Hans Heyer: 1970s

 For many years, Heyer was associated with Zakspeed, racing their Group 2 Ford Escorts in the European Touring Car Championship (champion 1974) and the Deutsche Rennsport Meisterschaft (champion 1975 and 1976).
 Heyer attempted two European F2 races in 1976, finishing sixth at the first Hockenheim race.
 He failed to qualify for the second Hockenheim race and made no further attempts in F2.

-In his single attempt at Formula One, he entered the 1977 German Grand Prix on 31 July 1977 with the second Penske car of the new German team ATS.
+In his single attempt at Formula One, Heyer entered the 1977 German Grand Prix on 31 July 1977 with the second Penske car of the new German team ATS.
 With little experience in single seaters and a bad car, he did not qualify.
 He was the third reserve driver, meaning that he would get the chance to race if three drivers dropped out.
 But since Frank Williams chose not to prepare his driver Patrick Nève, who was the first reserve, for the race, and since Emilio de Villota, who was the second reserve, had a last-moment engine failure before the race, Heyer had effectively became the first reserve driver.
 Because of the crash and commotion on the starting grid at the start of the race, Heyer chose to start the race anyway, slipping out of the pits and joining the pack.
 Only when his gearbox failed after 9 laps was it realised that Heyer should not have been competing, whereupon he was disqualified.
 He never attempted another race in Formula One.
 He is the only driver to be credited with a DNQ (did not qualify), DNF (did not finish), and DSQ (disqualified) in the same race, technically being banned from 5 Formula One races afterwards (which effectively became a lifetime ban because he had no intention to compete any further in Formula One).